 After my guest blog for the RSPB, I noticed very little engagement.
 Is it too complex or, due to partisan posturing over who ‘owns’ curlew’s recovery, we risk letting it slip below critical?
 This tribalism risks more than just a wading bird.

-There have been frank responses to my concern voiced above -:
+I’ve had some frank responses in private to my concern voiced above -:

-“I understand where you are coming from.
-I know what ___ are doing nationally and with local partners, I appreciate the role ___have, but I am not sure where ___ fit in – the appeal page seems more targeted at politics than science or action.
-There is plenty of room for suspicious people to avoid collaboration – we need confident and open attention to this issue from people whose first inclination is to trust people.”
+“I know what _____ are doing nationally and with local partners, but I am not sure where _____ fit in.
+The appeal page seems more targeted at politics than science or action.
+There is plenty of room for suspicious people to avoid collaboration – we need more endorsements from people whose first inclination is to trust people.”

-“I once put out informal feelers to a large wildlife charity and a large countryside group about a joint statement to government on natural connection.
+“I once put out informal feelers to a wildlife charity and a countryside group about a joint statement to government on ‘natural connection’.
 They both thought I was nuts, but actually I was naïve.
 Both have too many supporters who would rather resign than be associated with the other.
 So I ended up writing nothing.”

-It’s a tough issue we seldom dare dig too far into but…….come on, even if we have different values, we can be braver to be less tribal, build trust and seek collaboration over common ground to save more wildlife!
+Come on, even if we have different values, we can be braver on being less tribal, seeking to build trust and reconciling differences to save more wildlife.